Lawn Care

 What Causes Leaf Spot Disease?

 The fungus types that cause leaf spot disease are readily present in soils.
 However, disease activity isn’t likely to progress unless certain environmental conditions occur.
-Bluegrass lawns, for instance, are vulnerable to leaf spot in areas that are shady or suffer from poor air movement.
-Soil that’s deficient in nitrogen can also leave turfgrass species more vulnerable to lawn diseases.
-Additionally, factors like excessive thatch, drought stress, soil compaction, poor water drainage, insect damage, and frequent mowing (especially mowing at a low grass blade height) can contribute to leaf spot disease development.
+Bluegrass lawns, for instance, are vulnerable to leaf spot in shady areas or suffer from poor air movement.
+Soil that’s deficient in nitrogen can also leave turfgrass species more susceptible to lawn diseases.
+Factors like excessive thatch, drought stress, soil compaction, poor water drainage, insect damage, and frequent mowing (especially mowing at a low grass blade height) can contribute to leaf spot disease development.

 Leaf Spot Disease Control and Treatment

-When mowing, make sure you use sharp blades, a clean lawn mower deck, and catch/bag your clippings.
+Use sharp blades and a clean lawn mower deck, and catch/bag your clippings when mowing.
 Returning the cut grass back into the lawn can potentially spread the disease.

-If you choose lawn fungicide applications, you need to apply them very early in the leaf spot infection.
+If you choose lawn fungicide applications, you must apply them early in the leaf spot infection.
 If the disease reaches the melting-out phase, fungicides are unlikely to cure it.
 However, fungicides may help prevent leaf spot from spreading to other areas of the lawn.

-Like most lawn diseases, including summer patch and brown patch, for leaf spot and melting out we like Artavia 2SC (Azoxystrobin), Eagle 20EW (Myclobutanil), and Propiconazole 14.3.
-As always, rotate the fungicides after every 1-2 applications to prevent lawn fungicide resistance.
+Like most lawn diseases, including summer patch and brown patch, for leaf spot and melting out, we like Artavia 2SC (Azoxystrobin), Eagle 20EW (Myclobutanil), and Propiconazole 14.3.
+Rotate the fungicides after every 1-2 applications to prevent lawn fungicide resistance.

 Leaf Spot Lawn Disease FAQs